 Girls look back

-Issue: Are we our history, and if so, can we see what is artificial and cultural.
+Are any of us totally bound by our history, or the history others impose on us.
 Can we, by education and perspective, change current cultural values -- as not etched in stone at all.
 Just cultural, and flawed as serving the interests in power at the time they imposed their power.

-Best site so far: See Vendic culture at ://www.carantha.net/the_vends_and_the_germans.htm, we suggest, by the macho Germanic types, Swabians and later the Habsburgs (Austria); and specifically, loss of the grand tradition of the ancient Slavica Lex in establishing succession rights for both male and female.
+Best site so far: See Vendic culture at http://www.carantha.net/the_vends_and_the_germans.htm, we suggest, by the macho Germanic types, Swabians; and later the Habsburgs (Austria); and specifically, loss of the grand tradition of the ancient Slavica Lex in establishing succession rights for both male and female.
 Is this right?
 Follow along.
 The Carantanian dynasties are also known as "Medieval Slovenian Vendic (Slovenian) State."
 See the carantha.net site above.

 Start with history and the place of men and women.